nanaky92/Python-Challenge/readme.md

 We can differentiate two parts in this repo:
 - Jupyter Notebook
-- The rest of it
+- The rest of the files

 ## Jupyter Notebook